 How to Design to a Differential Impedance Specification

 The very concept of differential impedance is something of a mathematical construct that doesn’t fully capture the behavior of each signal in a differential trace.
 The differential impedance is a shortcut to another important value, the odd-mode impedance, and vice versa.
-So which do we need to design to and how can we ensure signals are properly decoded at the receiver?
-Keep reading to see a bit more depth on how to design to a differential impedance spec and exactly what it means for your design.
+So which do we need to design and how can we ensure signals are properly decoded at the receiver?
+Keep reading to know what is differential impedance and see a bit more depth on how to design to a differential impedance spec and exactly what it means for your design.

 Differential Impedance Defined

 Differential impedance relates to a fundamental property of differential signals.
 All differential signals are interpreted by a receiver component as a difference signal (thus the name “differential”).
 One way to think of a differential signal is this: it is a propagating electromagnetic disturbance that involves two different signals, ideally being sent together along a pair of traces.
 When we say “electromagnetic disturbance,” we mean electric and magnetic field distributions around the two traces.
 That is, after all, the whole point of conductors in a PCB: to guide and transport the electromagnetic field around the layout.

 Therefore, it is of interest to see how the electromagnetic disturbance created by this pair of signals propagates along the two traces.
 To do that, we would need: